 However, to be fair he was a reluctant hero who always changed the conversation if it

 veered back to 1941 when he made history as being the first of any serviceman to return to

 the UK from a German Stalag.

 Carol Foreman is the author of Made in Scotland, Glasgow Street Names, Hidden Glasgow, Lost Glasgow, Made in Scotland and Glasgow from the Air.
-She is a noted local historian and lives in Rutherglen.
+She is a member of Rutherglen Heritage Society and lives in Rutherglen.